shadowknight55/React-timer/README.md

 # React Timer
+Week 1
+-Bulit basic timer
+Week 2
+add funtion to timer so it could count down week 3
+Added setting page to custom mizes timer
+Added home page
+Added progress page to see streak and chart week 4
+Add hours to timer rewards and the abilty to see them and made app look nicer
 ## Overview
 This is a focus timer that can help with work or anything when you need to focus for a set time